 Anime & Manga

-- In Cinderella, Lady Tremaine was seen with yellow scleras in the scene where she takes the key to Cinderella's bedroom and closes the door before locking it.
-Also the mean, sneaky cat, Lucifer has yellow sclerae by default.
+- Cinderella: Lady Tremaine has yellow scleras in the scene where she takes the key to Cinderella's bedroom and closes the door before locking it.
+And her minion Lucifer the mean, sneaky cat has yellow sclerae by default.

-- The Great Mouse Detective: The main villain of the movie, Professor Ratigan, has a yellow sclera, and has an Evil Plan to take over a kingdom.
+- The Great Mouse Detective: The main villain of the movie, Professor Ratigan, has a yellow sclera (see page image above), and has an Evil Plan to take over a kingdom.

-- Wreck-It Ralph: Turbo has yellow scleras and he coined the term "going Turbo" when he tried to take over other games out of jealousy.
+- Wreck-It Ralph: Turbo has yellow sclerae and he coined the term "going Turbo" when he tried to take over other games out of jealousy.

 - Rise of the Guardians: Pitch, the Boogeyman, has yellow eyes that glow a bit in the darkness of his lair.

-- In Good Omens, the demon Crowley habitually takes the form of a louche and cool young man in his middle twenties, but has to wear sunglasses to conceal his eyes - which are reptilian rather than human, yellow-gold with a vertical slitted pupil.
-He is a demon - therefore the embodiment of wily, crafty and untrustworthy.
+- In Good Omens, the demon Crowley habitually takes the form of a louche and cool young man in his mid-20s, but has to wear sunglasses to conceal his eyes - which are reptilian rather than human, yellow-gold with a vertical slitted pupil.
+He is a demon, the embodiment of all things wily, crafty and untrustworthy, and is implied to be the serpent in the Garden of Eden.

 - The Berenstain Bears has an odd Double-Subversion.
 In ...and the Green-Eyed Monster, the eponymous monster representing Sister Bear's envy has yellow eyes.